ThomasBassa/near-netcar/docs/Interface.md

 	* Data type, range
 	* Frequency of updates -->

-### aero.near.showBattery
-* int, ranging 0 to 100 inclusive (integer percent)
-* frequency - to be determined

-### aero.near.showTemp
-* an integer representing the temperature of the device in degrees Farenheit
-* frequency - to be determined

 ### aero.near.carPos
 * The latitude and longitude of the vehicle, formatted as a tuple in that order, **and explain the datatype & units**
 * frequency - to be determined